Baptismal vows

 Baptismal vows are taken by the candidate, godparents, or parents when an individual receives the sacrament of baptism.

-Baptismal vows are the renunciations required of an adult candidate for baptism just before the sacrament is conferred.
+Baptismal vows are the answers required of an adult candidate for baptism just before the sacrament is conferred.
 In the case of an infant baptism they are given by the godparents (sponsors) or parents themselves.
 In many Christian denominations, the taking of baptismal vows incorporates a person into church membership.

 Questions for candidates

-According to the Roman Ritual of the Catholic Church, three questions are addressed to the person to be baptized: "Dost thou renounce Satan? and all his works? and all his pomps?"
-To each of these interrogation the person, or the sponsor in his name, replies: "I do renounce".
-The Sunday Service of the Methodists, the first liturgical book of Methodism, contains the following baptismal vows:
+According to the Roman Ritual of the Catholic Church, first, three the person to be baptized is asked to renounce evil: "Do you renounce Satan? and all his works? and all his pomps?"
+To each of these interrogations the person, or the sponsor in his name, answers: "I do renounce".
+These "vows of renunciation" are then followed by the profession of faith in Father, Son and Holy Spirit.
+The person being baptised or their sponsor/s answers three questions prefaced with the words "Do you believe..." before the baptism is performed.
+Along similar lines, the Sunday Service of the Methodists, the first liturgical book of Methodism, contains the following baptismal vows:

 Question.
 Dost thou renounce Satan and all his works, the vain pomp and glory of the world, with all covetous desires of the same, and the carnal desires of the flesh, so that thou wilt not follow, or be led by them?